trennlinie

 (with friendly permission of Mute/EMI)

-In 1999 Dave got married for the third time, to Jennifer, and became a father for the second time, of Stella Rose.
-He also took Jennifer's son as his (he adopted him officially in 2010), so that he calls now three children "on his own".
+In 1999 Dave got married for the third time, to Jennifer, and became a father for the second time, to Stella Rose.
+He also took on Jennifer's son Jimmy, (he adopted him officially in 2010), so that he calls the three children "his own" now.

-Also in 1999, Martin got the Ivor-Novello Award awarded by the British academy for composers and songwriters - probably the only good prize DM ever got.
+Also in 1999, Martin got the Ivor-Novello Award, awarded by the British academy for composers and songwriters - probably the only good award DM ever got, because they are often ignored and neglected when it comes to awards.

 References: